lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

         After executing the loop body, the increment step is executed, and the condition is re-evaluated.

-    - As with the `while` loop, the body of a `for` loop can be a single statement, or multiple statements enclosed in braces.
+    - As with the `while` loop, the body of a `for` loop can be a single statement or multiple statements enclosed in braces.

 - ### `while` or `for`

-    - The choice between using `while` and `for` loop is arbitary, based on which seems clearer.
+    - The choice between using `while` and `for` loop is arbritary, based on which seems clearer.

-    - The `for` is usally appropriate for loops in which initialization and increment are single statements and logically related, since it is more compact that `while` and keep the loop control statements in one place.
+    - The `for` is usually appropriate for loops in which initialization and increment are single statements and logically related since it is more compact than `while` and keeps the loop control statements in one place.

 ## 1.4 Symbolic Constants

 - ### Magic Numbers

-    - Its bad practice to bury constants or *magic numbers* in a program; they convey little information to someone who will read the program later, and are hard to change in a systematic way later on.
+    - Its bad practice to bury constants or *magic numbers* in a program; they convey little information to someone who will read the program later and are hard to change in a systematic way later on.

     - For instance, in the fahrenheit-to-celsius program, the values `300` and `20` are considered magic numbers.